AIStream-Peelout/flow-forecast/README.md

 1. Vanilla LSTM: A basic LSTM that is suitable for multivariate time series forecasting and transfer learning.
 2. Full transformer: The full transformer with all 8 encoder and decoder blocks.
 Requires passing the target in at inference.
 3. Simple Multi-Head Attention: A simple multi-head attention block and linear embedding layers.
 Suitable for transfer learning.
 4. Transformer with a linear decoder: A transformer with n-encoder blocks (this is tunable) and a linear decoder.
-Suitable for transfer learning.
 5. [DA-RNN](https://arxiv.org/abs/1704.02971): A well rounded model with which utilizes a LSTM + attention.
 6. [Enhancing the Locality and Breaking the Memory Bottleneck of Transformer on Time Series Forecasting](hhttps://arxiv.org/abs/1907.00235):
 7. Transformer XL: